ProveRAG: Provenance-Driven Vulnerability Analysis with Automated Retrieval-Augmented LLMs: Introduction

 \begin{itemize}

-\item We propose ProveRAG, an LLM-powered system that generates information from external sources with a summarizing technique, while self-criticising its responses with rationale by providing evidence from source URLs (i.e., provenance).
+\item We propose ProveRAG, an LLM-powered system developed to self-critique its generated responses with rationale, by providing pieces of evidence from verifiable sources that led to its generation (i.e., provenance).

-\item We demonstrate the effectiveness of ProveRAG for handling data that is out of the scope of LLMs' knowledge cutoff with a very high detection rate (i.e., TPs).
+\item We apply ProveRAG to perform vulnerability analysis, a critical application that requires retrieval and verification of new, unseen knowledge.

-\item We show that ProveRAG is able to show proof for its responses (TPs), detect hallucinations (FPs), as well as demonstrating failed retrievals (FNs), which alleviates the hallucination and omission limitations of state-of-the-art LLMs.
+\item We demonstrate that ProveRAG not only can \textbf{show proof} for its responses (TPs), but also \textbf{reveals} hallucinations (FPs) and failed retrievals (FNs) with evidence.

-\item We demonstrate that the ProveRAG framework enhances vulnerability analysis by incorporating an additional LLM (Llama-3.1-8B), thereby supporting the generalizability of the proposed approach.

-\item We show that ProveRAG relaxes the limitations imposed by context windows, which makes it suitable for answering more complex queries (e.g., mitigation-related) that require large-scale additional up-to-date information.
+\item We show that ProveRAG effectively respond to unseen data while relaxing the limitations imposed by context windows, leading to high \#TPs (99\% accuracy) and low \#FPs and \#FNs, even when answering complex queries (e.g., vulnerability mitigation).